MahmoodSeoud/BachelorThesis/README.md

 ### Week 4: Redoing the implementation
 - I did draw the network diagram so that i copuld redo the entire problem.
 ![Initial Communication between the elves](./images/Elves_networking.png)
+- I have gone over to JSON dumps instead of sending bytes indivually since it scales better and I am more used to working with JSON